 Notification of Remediation Plan

-The Director of CSD Program and the student’s advisor will be notified of remediation plans that have been established for a Field Experience course, unless there is a personal matter that the student request to keep confidential.
+The Director of SAA Program and the student’s advisor will be notified of remediation plans that have been established for a Field Experience course, unless there is a personal matter that the student requests to keep confidential.
 If such a request is made parties that need to know of the plan has been established will only be notified that a Remediation Plan is enacted; however, details will be withheld due to confidential nature of the personal issues.
 Site supervisors are notified that a remediation plan has been established when that plan directly affects the sites.
 The Faculty/university supervisor for that semester will always be aware of a Remediation Plan related to Field Experience courses.
 The Chair of HPC is also notified when necessary of any student concerns including any remediation plans.

 Remediation Plan Options